Dawn of the transformer era in speech emotion recognition: closing the valence gap: Experimental setup

 \subsection{Architecture}

-Inspired by \citet{wang2021finetuned}, we use a simple head architecture, which we build on top of {\wtov}~\citep{baevski2020wav2vec} or {\hubert}~\citep{hsu2021hubert} (see \cref{fig:architecture}): we apply average pooling over the hidden states of the last transformer layer and feed the result through a hidden layer and a final output layer (the pooled embeddings and the hidden layer outputs are dropped out).
+Inspired by \citet{wang2021finetuned} we apply average pooling over the hidden states of the last transformer layer and feed the result through a hidden layer and a final output layer.
 For fine-tuning on the downstream task, we use the ADAM optimiser with \ac{CCC} loss, which is the standard loss function used for dimensional \ac{SER}~\citep{Trigeorgis16-AFE, li2021contrastive, triantafyllopoulos2021multistage}, and a fixed learning rate of $1\mathrm{e}{-4}$.
 We run for $5$ epochs with a batch size of $32$ and keep the checkpoint with best performance on the development set.

-During training, we freeze the CNN layers but fine-tune the transformer layers.
-According to \citet{wang2021finetuned}, such a partial fine-tuning yields better results than a full fine-tuning including the CNN-based feature encoder.
-Note that in the following, when we use the term fine-tuning, we actually refer to a partial fine-tuning, except where otherwise specified.
+During training, we freeze the CNN layers but fine-tune the transformer ones.
+According to \citet{wang2021finetuned}, such a partial fine-tuning yields better results.
+When using the term fine-tuning, we will henceforth refer to this partial fine-tuning.
 These models are trained using a single random seed, for which the performance is reported.

-We compare results to a $14$-layer Convolutional Neural Network ({\cnn}) we have been successfully using for \ac{SER} in previous work~\citep{triantafyllopoulos2021role, triantafyllopoulos2021multistage}.
+We compare results to a $14$-layer Convolutional Neural Network ({\cnn}) as a standard baseline we have been using for \ac{SER} in previous work~\citep{triantafyllopoulos2021role, triantafyllopoulos2021multistage}.
 It follows the architecture proposed by \citet{kong2019panns} for audio pattern recognition.
-Different to the transformer-based models, which operate on the raw audio signal, this takes log-Mel spectrograms as input.
-Note that this model is \emph{not} pre-trained, \ie it is always trained from scratch in our experiments.
-We used $60$ epochs, a learning rate of $.01$, and a batch size of $64$ using \ac{SGD} with a Nesterov momentum of $.9$.
-We selected the model that performed best on the validation set.
+Different to the transformer-based models, which operate on the raw audio signal, this takes log-Mel spectrograms as input. \review{ CNN14 has $6$ convolutional blocks with two layers each, each followed by max pooling.
+Convolution layers have a $3\times3$ kernel and a stride of $1\times1$, whereas max pooling layers use a stride of $2\times2$.
+After the last convolution layer, features are pooled using both mean and max pooling, and subsequently fed into two linear layers.
+Dropout with a probability of 0.2 is applied after every each convolution block.
+Log-Mel spectrograms are computed with 64 Mel bins, a window size of 32\,ms, and a hop size of 10\,ms. } Note that the {\cnn} model is not pre-trained, \ie it is always trained from scratch in our experiments.
+We train for $60$ epochs, with a learning rate of $.01$, and a batch size of $64$ using \ac{SGD} with a Nesterov momentum of $.9$.
+We select the model that performs best on the validation set.